partigabor/aromatica-old/content/items/star_anise.md

 +++
 title = "Star Anise"
 author = "Gabor Parti"
-date = "2023-12-07"
+date = "2023-12-08"
 description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum.
-See also anise." weight = 10
+See also anise. " weight = 10
 # draft = "true"
 # hidden = "true"